QApolo/Galaga_Game/README.md

 # Galaga_Game
-## My version of galaga game made in c++ with allegro library for the graphical interface:
+## My version of galaga game made in c++ with allegro library for the graphical interface
+        (as it as a scholar project I had to call it differently so I named it StarConquer to avoid possible legal issues)
 ### Menu

 First there's a menu with four different options: